 Focusing on attracting new customers not only helps freshen up your customer base, but it’s also one of the fastest ways to increase revenue.
 Besides, a healthy rate of new customer influx is a universal litmus test of effective marketing.

-Common marketing objectives that target this goal include to:
+Common marketing approaches that target this goal include to:

 - Grow e-commerce email list by 5,000 new subscribers within half-year 2022